 A faculty member or instructor who has dismissed a student from her/his classroom a second time may pursue the administrative withdrawal of the student(s) through the Office for Academic Affairs within three working days.
-At the written request of a faculty member or instructor, the appropriate College official will review the documentation available regarding chronic misconduct and make a recommendation to the Provost within three working days of receiving the written request.
-The decision of the Provost is final.
+At the written request of a faculty member or instructor, the appropriate College official will review the documentation available regarding chronic misconduct and make a recommendation to the Vice President for Academic Affairs or designee within three working days of receiving the written request.
+The decision of the Vice President for Academic Affairs or designee is final.